moccadroid/hello_bot/README.md

 ## Openshift

+###***DISCLAIMER***
+***Openshift just recently changed their free plan to something else.
+If you already have an Openshift Account you can still use it like described below.
+For all those of you, that want to now register an account, the below tutorial sadly doesn't work anymore.
+I'll update this section as soon as I find the time.
+In the meantime, just come and ask!
+We'll figure it out together :)***

 Go to [Openshift](https://www.openshift.com/) and sign up for their free plan.
 The only restriction is that if you bot doesn't receive any request for 24 hours your free Openshift gears will go into idle mode.
 That means the next request will take a little longer (up to 30 seconds) until the gear is booted up again.